ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 1. Freedom of speech and the right to peacefully protest is protected by law, both under common law and the Human Rights Act 1998.
 However, freedom of speech and the right to peacefully protest are not absolute, and the exercise of those rights can be restricted provided any restrictions:

-    -   are prescribed in law;
+    -   Are prescribed in law.

-    -   are necessary and proportionate; and
+    -   Are necessary and proportionate.

-    -   pursue one or more of these aims:
+    -   Pursue one or more of these aims:

-        -   the interests of national security or public safety;
+        -   The interests of national security or public safety.

-        -   the prevention of disorder or crime;
+        -   The prevention of disorder or crime.

-        -   the protection of health or morals;
+        -   The protection of health or morals.

-        -   the protection of other's rights and freedoms.
+        -   The protection of other's rights and freedoms.

 2. The rights of those protesting need to be balanced with the rights of others to go about their business without fear of intimidation or having serious disruption to their community.